Abizerh/SupportArticles-docs/support/azure/active-directory/enable-support-tls-environment.md

   For more information, see [.NET Framework versions and dependencies](https://docs.microsoft.com/dotnet/framework/migration-guide/versions-and-dependencies).

-- If you're using .NET Framework 4.5.2 or 4.5.1 on Windows 8.1 or Windows Server 2012, the relevant updates and details are also available from the [Microsoft Download Center](https://www.microsoft.com/download/details.aspx?id=42883).
+- If you're using .NET Framework 4.5.2 or 4.5.1 on Windows 8.1 or Windows Server 2012, the relevant updates and details are also available from the [Microsoft Download Center](https://www.microsoft.com/download/details.aspx?id=42883). also see Microsoft Security Advisory 2960358.

 Set the following registry DWORD values  on any computer that communicates across the network and runs a TLS 1.2-enabled system.
 For example, set these values on Configuration Manager clients, remote site system roles that are not installed on the site server, and the site server itself.